mpv-player/mpv/DOCS/man/options.rst

       created seek ranges may not join, because not enough overlap is achieved.

     - Trying to use this with hardware video decoding will probably exhaust all your GPU memory and then crash a thing or two.
+Or it will fail because ``--hwdec-extra-frames`` will certainly be set too low.

     - Stream recording is broken. ``--stream-record`` may keep working if you backward play within a cached region only.